DjangoCRM/django-crm/docs/crm_app_features.md

 ## Integration and Extensibility

 - **Web Form Integration**: Automates data entry with built-in reCAPTCHA and geolocation.
+  - Web forms can be customized to match the company's branding and data requirements.
+  - Ensures data integrity and accuracy by validating form entries before creating requests.
+- **Email Integration**: Allows users to send and receive emails directly from the CRM.
 - **Email Synchronization**: Manages emails using SMTP and IMAP protocols.
+  - Automatically generates unique tickets for tracking email threads.
+  - Manually import emails related to Deals using the "Import letter" button.
 - **Excel Support**: Streamlines data import/export for Companies, Contacts, and Leads.

 ## Shipments